-'''

-Periodic Camera Test ......
-Section [017], Option [7]
+Periodic Camera Test Section [017], Option [7]

-'''

-5.28 Default (Factory)
+5.30 Default (Factory)

-On occasion it may be necessary to default the main control panel or one of the modules that can be connected.
-There are several different defaults available including defaulting the main control panel, Escort5580 module, PC5132 Wireless Expander Module, PC5400 Printer module and LINKS2X50 module.
+On occasion it may be necessary to default the main control panel or one of the modules connected to it.
+There are several different defaults available including defaulting the main control panel, Escort5580 module, PC5132 wireless expander module, PC5400 printer module and LINKS2X50 module.

 Note: Defaulting the main panel does not default the keypads.
 Please refer to "Programming LCD5500Z Keypads" in the Programming Worksheets for defaulting the LCD5500Z.
-PC55XXZ LED keypads must be manually reprogrammed in installers section [000].
+PC55XXZ ICON/LED keypads must be manually reprogrammed in Installer Programming section [000].

-5.28.1 Factory Default Main Panel (Hardware)
+5.30.1 Factory Default Main Panel (Hardware)

-- Step 1 Remove AC and battery from the panel. - Step 2 Remove all wires from the Zone 1 and PGM1 terminals. - Step 3 With a piece of wire short the Zone 1 terminal to the PGM1 terminal. - Step 4 Apply AC power to the main panel. - Step 5 When Zone Light 1 is lit on the keypad the default is complete. - Step 6 Remove AC power from the control - Step 7 Reconnect all original wiring and power up the control.
+Step 1 - Remove AC and battery from the panel.

+Step 2 - Remove all wires from the Zone 1 and PGM1 terminals.

+Step 3 - With a piece of wire short the Zone 1 terminal to the PGM1 terminal.

+Step 4 - Apply AC power to the main panel.

+Step 5 - When Zone Light 1 is lit on the keypad the default is complete.

+Step 6 - Remove AC power from the control

+Step 7 - Reconnect all original wiring and power up the control.